 Servers providing Lustre resources are configured in primary/secondary pairs for the purpose of failover.
-A system administrator can use Iconf to failover manually.
 When a server "umount" command is issued, the disk device is set read-only.
 This allows the second node to start service using that same disk, after the command completes.
 This is known as a soft failover, in which case both the servers can be running and connected to the net.
 Powering off the node is known as a hard failover.